MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-purge.md

 |--|--|--|--|--|--|--|--|--|--|--|--|--|--|
 |c9651d74-3b80-4183-90bb-bbe9e42eadc4 |MyDatabase |MyTable |2019-01-20 11:41:05.4391686 |00:00:33.6782130 |2019-01-20 11:42:34.6169153 |a0825d4d-6b0f-47f3-a499-54ac5681ab78 |Completed |Purge completed successfully (storage artifacts pending deletion) |2019-01-20 11:41:34.6486506 |00:00:04.4687310 |0 |KE.RunCommand;1d0ad28b-f791-4f5a-a60f-0e32318367b7 |AAD app id=...

-* **`OperationId`** - the DM operation ID returned when executing purge.
+* `OperationId` - the DM operation ID returned when executing purge.
-* **`DatabaseName`** - database name (case sensitive).
+* `DatabaseName`** - database name (case sensitive).
-* **`TableName`** - table name (case sensitive).
+* `TableName` - table name (case sensitive).
-* **`ScheduledTime`** - time of executing purge command to the DM service.
+* `ScheduledTime` - time of executing purge command to the DM service.
-* **`Duration`** - total duration of the purge operation, including the execution DM queue wait time.
+* `Duration` - total duration of the purge operation, including the execution DM queue wait time.
-* **`EngineOperationId`** - the operation ID of the actual purge executing in the engine.
+* `EngineOperationId` - the operation ID of the actual purge executing in the engine.
-* **`State`** - purge state, can be one of the following values:
+* `State` - purge state, can be one of the following values:
-	* Scheduled - purge operation is scheduled for execution.
-If job remains **Scheduled**, there's probably a backlog of purge operations.
+	* `Scheduled` - purge operation is scheduled for execution.
+If job remains Scheduled, there's probably a backlog of purge operations.
 See [purge performance](#purge-performance) to clear this backlog.
-If a purge operation fails on a transient error, it will be retried by the DM and set to **Scheduled** again (so you may see an operation transition from **Scheduled** to **InProgress** and back to **Scheduled**).
+If a purge operation fails on a transient error, it will be retried by the DM and set to Scheduled again (so you may see an operation transition from Scheduled to InProgress and back to Scheduled).
-	* InProgress - the purge operation is in-progress in the engine.
+	* `InProgress` - the purge operation is in-progress in the engine.
-	* Completed - purge completed successfully.
+	* `Completed` - purge completed successfully.
-	* BadInput - purge failed on bad input and won't be retried.
+	* `BadInput` - purge failed on bad input and won't be retried.
 This failure may be due to various issues such as a syntax error in the predicate, an illegal predicate for purge commands, a query that exceeds limits (for example, over 1M entities in an `externaldata` operator or over 64 MB of total expanded query size), and 404 or 403 errors for `externaldata` blobs.
-	* Failed - purge failed and won't be retried.
+	* `Failed` - purge failed and won't be retried.
 This failure may happen if the operation was waiting in the queue for too long (over 14 days), due to a backlog of other purge operations or a number of failures that exceed the retry limit.
 The latter will raise an internal monitoring alert and will be investigated by the Azure Data Explorer team.
-* **`StateDetails`** - a description of the State.
+* `StateDetails` - a description of the State.
-* **`EngineStartTime`** - the time the command was issued to the engine.
+* `EngineStartTime` - the time the command was issued to the engine.
 If there's a large difference between this time and ScheduledTime, there's usually a significant backlog of purge operations and the cluster is not keeping up with the pace.
-* **`EngineDuration`** - time of actual purge execution in the engine.
+* `EngineDuration` - time of actual purge execution in the engine.
 If purge was retried several times, it's the sum of all the execution durations.
-* **`Retries`** - number of times the operation was retried by the DM service due to a transient error.
+* `Retries` - number of times the operation was retried by the DM service due to a transient error.
-* **`ClientRequestId`** - client activity ID of the DM purge request.
+* `ClientRequestId` - client activity ID of the DM purge request.
-* **`Principal`** - identity of the purge command issuer.
+* `Principal` - identity of the purge command issuer.

 ## Purging an entire table
 Purging a table includes dropping the table, and marking it as purged so that the hard delete process described in [Purge process](#purge-process) runs on it.